ACEs Trauma Screening

 Developmental Screenings

-Effective Wednesday, January 1, 2020, providers are also be eligible for reimbursement for developmental screenings for children up to 30 months of age, and as medically necessary when risk is identified, under the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit.
+Providers are eligible for reimbursement for developmental screenings as medically necessary when risk is identified, under the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit.

 To view the Proposition 56 DHCS All Plan Letter regarding Developmental Screenings, please click here.